xʷməθkʷəy̓əm

 Language

-Musqueam Language strives to build awareness of our culture and history throughout our territory, promote fluency of our hən̓q̓əmin̓əm̓ language, and encourage our people to live xʷməθkʷəy̓əm culture every day.
+The Musqueam Language & Culture department strives to support Musqueam learners of hən̓q̓əmin̓əm̓ and encourage our people to live xʷməθkʷəy̓əm culture every day.
+We also share Musqueam’s culture and history throughout our territory.

-This is a guide that instructs readers how to write and pronounce hən̓q̓əmin̓əm̓ sounds.
+Below is a guide for how to write and pronounce hən̓q̓əmin̓əm̓ sounds.

-hən̓q̓əmin̓əm̓ has 36 consonants, 22 of which are not found in English!
-Some, like t̕ᶿ, are very special sounds as they appear in only a handful of languages around the world.
+hən̓q̓əmin̓əm̓ has 36 consonants, 22 of which are not found in English.
+Some, like t̕ᶿ, are very special sounds, and they appear in only a handful of languages around the world.

 Vowels